damianhakert/damianhakert.github.io/source/_posts/2014-04-18-gitlab-cloud-becomes-gitlab-com.markdown

 To refer to this company we'll start using the new official name: GitLab B.V. (which is Dutch for GitLab Inc.).
 Our website will stay here at [https://www.gitlab.com/](https://www.gitlab.com/) while the GitLab.com service can be reached at the domain apex [https://gitlab.com/](https://gitlab.com/).

-The url's of all your repo's will stay the same, there is no need to make any changes.
+The url's of all your repos will stay the same, there is no need to make any changes.